Location2 Murray Street, Darling Harbour, NSW Australia

 Principal BuilderStephen Edwards Constructions Pty Ltd

-From the architect.
+Text description provided by the architects.
 Anchored to the South wharf of Sydney’s Darling Harbour, The Action Stations at Waterside Pavilion, Australian National Museum was built to mark the centenary of World War I and commemorate 100 years of service by the Royal Australian Navy (RAN).
 The purpose of this museum pavilion building is to create a transition experience for visitors from the waterfront dock onto the two navel vessels HMAS Vampire and HMAS Onslow.
 Built on a narrow existing wharf structure and to a tight budget the question was what should be the character of such a ‘building’ over the water of Darling Harbour and fitting tightly between two of the most significant Australian navel vessels.

 The design seeks to bring the narratives of war to life and significantly enliven the visitors relationship with the vessels, waterfront and broader museum precinct.
 The articulated facade of the pavilion compliments the scale, form, colour of the vessels and the broader marine environment.
 The warship pavilion offers a dynamic, immersive experience and is an elegant, integrated addition to the Harbour precinct.

 The suspended tube ‘hovering’ over the wharf, creates space at the wharf level to move around and experience the edge; where the vessels meet the water.
 The tube appears to ‘float’ in the air between the vessels floating in the water.This tube was then formally shaped and profiled in relation the natural movement of visitors from the dockside up into the building, through the portals and gangways onto the vessels.